 The Slingshot at Old Town, a small park on Highway 192 in Kissimmee, is another of those adrenaline pumpers that’s reserved for the bravest of the brave.
 Your teens can rocket more than 300 feet in the air on this reverse bungee attraction, then tumble back down again.
 They’ll get a great view of the 192 tourist strip, albeit for only a very few seconds.

 There are plenty of other teen-friendly rides in and around Orlando.
-These are just a few examples of how much fun your older kids can have on your Central Florida vacation.
+These are just a few examples of how much fun your older kids can have on your Orlando vacation.